-- 4. Install the spark plug cap. - 5.
-Place the spark plug cover in the original position.
+- 4. Install the spark plug cap - Place the spark plug cover in the original position cation chart

-Engine oil and oil filter element
+Engine oil

 The engine oil level should be checked before each ride.
-In addition, the oil must be changed and the oil filter element replaced at the intervals specified in the periodic maintenance and lubrication chart.
+In addition, the oil must be changed and the oil filter element replaced at the intervals specified.